Here are the most frequently asked questions thus far. Check back for more as we continue to receive great questions from campers and their families.

 What art disciplines are you offering?

-All participants also choose minor options and electives.
+All participants also choose kinesthetic arts options and electives.

 Are auditions required?